 Joe completed his Ph.D. from the University of Chicago in the field of Ethics & Society, which was structured as an interdisciplinary dialogue of Theology with Philosophy and Social Science.
 At Chicago, he studied Theology with David Tracy, Philosophy with Paul Ricoeur, and Social Science with Gibson Winter.
 He was also a Fulbright Scholar in Philosophy at the Universidad Católica in Santiago, Chile during the last year of the democratic-socialist government of President Salvador Allende, which was violently overthrown by the murderous dictatorship of General Augusto Pinochet.

-While in Chile, Joe studied with Professor Hernani Maria Fiori, a Catholic neo-Hegelian philosopher in exile from the military dictatorship of his native Brazil and a close friend and collaborator of Paulo Freire, the great neo-Hegelian Brazilian philosopher of education.
+While in Chile, Joe studied with Professor Hernani Maria Fiori, a Catholic neo-Hegelian philosopher in exile from the military dictatorship of his native Brazil and a close friend and collaborator with Paulo Freire, the great neo-Hegelian Brazilian philosopher of education.
 Earlier, in Connecticut, Joe and other leaders in his local community had worked with Paulo while he was at Harvard, to create an alternative secondary school for African-American and Hispanic American high-school "drop-outs."
 The students received their high-school diploma from the prestigious local Jesuit institution, Fairfield College Preparatory School.